Product Management InternGradPadDelivered

 Tools

-Microsoft Clarity, Figma, Docs for specs
+Microsoft Clarity, Figma, Google Docs

 Platform

-Web · Mobile App
+Website · Mobile App

 Website Conversion and App Flow Standardization for an Alumni Networking Platform